Eugenepark215/SoundButtonFuze/README.md

   * User can view bookmarked sounds
   * User can bookmark sounds
   * User can remove sounds from bookmark
+  * User can play a medley of their bookmarked sounds

 ## Stretch Features

-  * User can play a medley of their bookmarked sounds
+  * User can upload mp3 files for sound
   * User can upload and set an image for their recorded sound